Chapter 2.2 Core Construction Mechanics

 Over time, buildings will need repairs if threats break through players defenses.
 Players will place resources near the repair zone, and a progression bar will load while the player animates the repair.

-How to Replace and Remove Accents and Details
+How to Replace and Remove Accents and Details - Updated 12/20/25 Version 1.2

 Players can change some sections with different unlocked accents and details by putting the needed resources near the allowed area, and then using the right tools (often a hammer or saw.)
 Players can replace and remove walls, doors, details, and accents, in custom blueprints with this method.
+Players can only do so if they own the property or are allowed to make modifications.

 Builder Traits